Intentions vs. Resolutions: How to Shift Your Mindset in the New Year

 Simply put, intentions define the actions we take today, while goals and resolutions are future focused.
 These concepts are great in theory but cause significant stress, especially when we “fail” to achieve what we’ve set out to do.

-Reframing what the New Year means to you
+Reframing What the New Year Means to You

 The first day of January is the first day in the Gregorian calendar.
 The vernal equinox (or spring equinox) that occurs in mid-March, indicating the changing of the seasons and bringing the Northern Hemisphere into spring (and in the Southern Hemisphere, autumn), is regarded in some cultures as the beginning of a new year.

-And one more way to look at it: The difference between December 31 and January 1 is the same as from any other day to the next.
+And one more way to look at it: The difference between December 31 and January 1 is the same as any other day to the next.
 Every day is a chance to make a change and start working toward a healthier, happier life!

-How to set intentions for the New Year
+How to Set Intentions for the New Year

-Now that you know how intentions differ from resolutions and why putting so much pressure on January 1 probably isn’t a good idea, let’s talk about how to actually set your intentions!
+Now that you know how intentions differ from resolutions, and why putting so much pressure on January 1 probably isn’t a good idea, let’s talk about how to actually set your intentions!

 Let’s use an example of a goal to lose weight in the New Year.
-Instead of stating, “I’m going to lose a certain number of pounds this year,” try shifting to a more open-ended statement, such as “I’m going to be more kind to and accepting of my body this year.”
+Instead of stating, “I’m going to lose a certain number of pounds this year,” try shifting to a more open-ended statement, such as, “I’m going to be more kind and accepting of my body this year.”

 This shift in statements now allows you the opportunity to create smaller intentions that enable you to incorporate the larger intention.
-Similar to the way you’d set a large goal and then create smaller goals as stepping-stones to reach it, you can start with intentions that focus on the present.
+Similar to the way you’d set a large goal and then create smaller goals as stepping stones to reach it, you can start with intentions that focus on the present.

-Using the same example, your smaller intentions can look and sound like “I’ll feed my body with nutritious food today,” “I’ll move my body in ways that feel good for me,” and “I’ll prioritize going to sleep at a reasonable hour.”
-Each day that you practice your smaller intentions, you’ll move closer to realizing your larger intention ‒ without putting so much pressure on the future.
+Using the same example, your smaller intentions can look and sound like, “I’ll feed my body with nutritious food today,” “I’ll move my body in ways that feel good for me,” and “I’ll prioritize going to sleep at a reasonable hour.”
+Each day that you practice your smaller intentions, you’ll move closer to realizing your larger intention — without putting so much pressure on the future.

 Write in Your Journal

 Whether you write in a beautiful new journal or on a stray piece of paper is up to you.
-Pray on and meditate about your dreams and the things you'd like to see come to fruition.
+Pray on and meditate about your dreams, and the things you'd like to see come to fruition.
 Write them down, then take action.

 Clean and Declutter

-Sift and sort through your closets, drawers, cabinets, and anywhere you store all your “stuff”!
+Sift and sort through your closets, drawers, cabinets, and anywhere you store all your “stuff."
 Donate the items you can, give others away to friends or family, and throw the rest away.
 Don’t keep things that no longer serve you.
 Release the old to make room for the new!

-Why not be kind to yourself this season and beyond by not forcing yourself to create those dreaded New Year's resolutions.
+Don't force yourself to create those dreaded New Year's resolutions.
 In addition to setting your intentions, consider jotting down the gifts, lessons, and breakthroughs of the past year and reflecting on how far you’ve come.
 It’s easy to focus on the losses and struggles we’ve endured, but giving thanks for all your experiences (aka practicing gratitude) goes a long way.
 The love, the blessings, and hard-won lessons ‒ they all came to serve us in some way.